Pastor Phil Bollinger

-Myron Miller is a rural family practice physician.
+Myron Miller is a retired family practice physician.
 He spent several years doing medical mission work in Zambia and Honduras.
 He enjoys reading and being out in the beauty of God’s creation.

-Myron and Doreen have been married for over forty years.
-They have four married daughters and eight grandchildren.
+Myron and Doreen have been married for over forty five years.
+They have four married daughters and eleven grandchildren.
 One of his favorite areas of ministry is teaching adult Sunday school classes.

 Carol Hershey has been a member of Gingrich Mennonite Church since 1984.
 During these years, she has led the Worship Music Team, planned church retreats, helped with children’s Sunday School, Vacation Bible School, and has served in many other capacities large and small.
 The Gingrich’s community has been a source of incredible and prayerful support to Carol and her husband, Jay, during seasons of grief and has faithfully walked with her into an ever-deepening relationship and trust with Jesus.
 To her role as an elder, she brings her gifts of administration, ability to speak the truth in love, and a heart that continues to be shaped by the Spirit of Christ in prayer and silence.